shubhammca88/kubestarter-2025/K8S/7.CronJobs/cron-job.md

-# Kubernetes Cron Jobs
+# `Kubernetes Cron Jobs`

-Kubernetes Cron Jobs are used to run tasks on a schedule.
+Kubernetes Cron Jobs are used to `run tasks on a schedule`.
 They are useful for creating periodic and recurring tasks, like running backups or sending emails.

 ## Key Terms